t-mart/wow-auction/README.md

 1. Pull all the auctions on Blizzard's WoW commodity endpoint at [/data/wow/auctions/commodities](https://develop.battle.net/documentation/world-of-warcraft/game-data-apis).
-2. Because these auctions have only item IDs, fill in the name, quality, tier, etc from our sqlite cache, stored at `cache/item.db`.
+2. Because these auctions have only item IDs, fill in the name, quality, rank, etc from our sqlite cache, stored at `cache/item.db`.
 To fill the cache for the first time, we scrape Wowhead.
 Note the cache is persisted to disk, so we only will have to scrape once per item.
 3. Insert the populated auctions into VictoriaMetrics, our metrics backend.